 Although you may be in uncharted waters, there’s no need to navigate the journey of grief alone.
 We’ll be here for you with encouragement, hope and fellowship.
-Our grief and loss services include a support network and programs to strengthen and find comfort in your faith.
-We can help you arrive at a relative place of peace, so you can get back on your feet and find joy in life again.
+Our grief and loss services include a support network and programs to help you find strength and comfort through your faith.
+We can help you reach a relative place of peace, so you can get back on your feet and find joy in life again.

 “Grief is not a disorder, a disease, or a sign of weakness.
 It is an emotional, physical, and spiritual necessity, the price you pay for love.
 The only cure for grief is to grieve.”

 – Dr. Earl A. Grollman, Author of “Living When a Loved One Has Died

 In addition to grief support groups, we also offer a host of resources to help family members begin the grieving process.
 Visit our resource page for links to recommended reading about the grieving process and other helpful information.